Easy and delicious recipes, inspired by my Ukrainian ancestry

 It’s a filling and deeply satisfying bowl of soup, with a sweet-sour finish.
 I made a huge pot and the leftovers have only grown tastier.

 I remember how my family in Ukraine served Borscht cold in the summer days where you want something refreshing and light but full of flavor.
 They would add sliced cooked egg, sour cream, and dill on top.

 The main ingredient in Borscht is the beets, which give the dish its distinctive deep red color.
 But dealing with beets can be a very messy process as you know.
 You need to wear gloves since the beet juice stains your skin.

 Sometimes, I take the time and shred the beets to get this unbelievably rich purplish color.
 But, if the color is not that important to you use canned Pickled Beets or I found these amazingly tasty “Love Beets” which are delicious cooked beets at Costco!

 They sell 4 pack package and you can use as many as you like for the soup, the rest you can make a Delicious Vinaigrette Salad!
 I found these cooked beets at Publix as well, but they sell one pack.

 There are many different variations of Borscht.
 I do prefer the Vegetarian version of this popular across Eastern Europe soup.

-Few times I’ve added a jar of Gold’s Russian Style Borscht.
-It has an amazing flavor and readily available at many supermarkets.
-Or you can add this tasty Ukrainian Borscht found in European stores.
+A few times I’ve added a jar of Gold’s Russian Style Borscht.
+It has an amazing flavor and is readily available at many supermarkets.
+Or you can add this tasty Ukrainian Borscht found at the European stores.